heathermiller/wwwcurryon/2019/sessions/one-vm-to-rule-them-all-lessons-learned-with-graalvm.md

 ---
 layout: 2019-abstract
 title: "One VM to Rule Them All?
-Lessons Learned with Truffle and Graal"
+Lessons Learned with GraalVM"
 speakers:
   - id: "dhruv_makwana"
     name: "Dhruv Makwana"